 Projects

-Tended Earth supports community-engaged urban restoration projects and initiatives - helping restore urban land, strengthen community connections and foster shared care of the land.
+Tended Earth facilitates community-engaged urban restoration initiatives - helping restore urban land, strengthen community connections and foster shared care of the land.
 Our projects support learning, wellbeing, and ecological resilience through hands-on design, planting, and long-term stewardship.

 Hands-on Support